design-automation/gs-json/README.md

   * FACE = a surface bounded by a closed WIRE, with zero or more holes each bounded by a closed WIRE.

 ### Points
 All geometric entities references arrays of POINTS.
-Multiple geometric entities can reference the same POINTS.
-For example, a box can be created that has 8 points and 24 vertices (6 faces x 4 vertices).
-Each POINT is therefore referenced by three vertices.

 ### Wires
 Each WIRE has: